Overview

 Protecting a global shipping business against ransomware

-As one of the world’s largest shipping companies, Bernhard Schulte Shipmanagement (BSM) wanted to become more proactive in its approach to cyber security, particularly in relation to the detection of ransomware.
-Working with Redscan gives BSM greater visibility across its global network of offices and ships to better detect and respond to threats when they arise and ensures that appropriate controls and processes are in place to meet its compliance obligations.
+One of the world’s largest shipping companies wanted to become more proactive in its approach to cyber security, particularly in relation to the detection of ransomware.
+Working with Redscan gives the company greater visibility across its global network of offices and ships to better detect and respond to threats when they arise and ensures that appropriate controls and processes are in place to meet its compliance obligations.

 The Challenge